pmem/rpma/examples/07-atomic-write/README.md

 transferred via connection's private data.
 In general, it can be transferred via an out-of-band or the in-band channel.

+**Note**: The client supports two kind of atomic operations(write, write_cmp_swp), write is based on normal RDMA Write with 8 bytes and write_cmp_swp is based on the sequence of RDMA Read and RDMA Compare & Swap.

 ## Usage

 ```bash